Who is Anand Subramanian, ex-NSE executive and alleged yogi arrested in the colocation scam?

 So who exactly is Anand Subramanian?

-Anand Subramanian is related to Chitra Ramakrishnan, the former CEO and MD of NSE through family ties.
+Anand Subramanian is related to Chitra Ramkrishna, the former CEO and MD of NSE through family ties.
 He was working for a subsidiary of Balmer Lawrie as a mid-level executive till 2013.

 How did he get into NSE?